pvial00/Cube26/README.md

  only and should not be used to actually provide good security
 Cube is an advanced general purpose substitution stream cipher.

-No attack of any kind has been proposed against Cube.
 Cube passes NIST and DieHarder statistical tests.
+The recommended key length for Cube26 is 128 letters.

 Binaries are available for the various tools built around Cube.
 Run the binary and check the usage.